CQCL/hugr/specification/hugr.md

 *X*, then some function from
-a plugin needs to provide a mechanism to convert the *X* to some other extension requirement before it can interface with other plugins which don’t know about *X*.
+a plugin needs to provide a mechanism to convert the *X* to some other extension requirement before it can interface with other plugins which don't know about *X*.

 A runtime could have access to means of